trentlarson/endorser-ch/sql/README.md

     issuerDid VARCHAR(100),

     -- note that did:peer are 58 chars
-    offeredByDid TEXT, -- global ID of the offering entity (issuer if it was sent empty)
+    -- (let's deprecate this: nobody should make an offer for someone else) offeredByDid TEXT, -- global ID of the offering entity (issuer if it was sent empty)

     recipientDid TEXT, -- global ID of recipient (if any)